gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 proud of you."

 Like everything Pilot-made on Avaunt, the tunnel was tilted at a shallow angle.
-Instead of a floor, two walls, and a ceiling, the tunnel had a right-angle vee, one side lower than the other, with a matching vee overhead.
 When Erileine swung her legs over the side of the boat, her boots slipped on the time-smooth stone and tried to slide into the crook of the lower vee.
 Her father pulled her forward, steadying her until she could steady herself.

 Vurt and Gaeston were already putting on their climbing harnesses by